AbdyyEee/PylibMS/README.md

 # PylibMS
-Python library built in Python 3.10+ or the libMessageStudio (LMS) proprietary file formats from Nintendo.
-Supports the following:
+PylibMS is a library built in Python 3.10+ for the libMessageStudio (LMS) proprietary file formats from Nintendo.
+It supports th efollowing:

 * Full reading and writing of MSBT files.
 * Full reading of MSBP files.